Sorry, you need to enable JavaScript to visit this website.

 It’s important to have open, honest discussions with your healthcare team.
 They want to answer your questions to help you make informed decisions.
 Here are a few questions to help you get started:

-• What parts of the body does multiple myeloma affect?
+• What parts of the body can multiple myeloma affect?

 • How advanced, or at what stage, is the multiple myeloma, and what should I do?